neondatabase/website/content/docs/manage/overview.md

 ## Users

 In Neon, users are PostgreSQL users.
 A user is required to create and access a database.
 A user belongs to a branch.
 There is no limit on the number of users you can create.
-The root branch of a Neon project is created with a user named for the Neon account that you registered with.
-For example, if you registered with a Google account for "Casey Smith", Neon creates a user named "Casey" in the root branch.
-This user is the owner of the default `neondb` database in your project's root branch.
-The root branch is also created with a `web_access` user, which is used by the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).
+The primary branch of a Neon project is created with a user named for the Neon account that you registered with.
+For example, if you registered with a Google account for "Casey Smith", Neon creates a user named "Casey" in the primary branch.
+This user is the owner of the default `neondb` database in your project's primary branch.
+The primary branch is also created with a `web_access` user, which is used by the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).
 For more information, see [Manage users](/docs/manage/users).

 ## Databases

 As with any standalone instance of PostgreSQL, a database is a container for SQL objects such as schemas, tables, views, functions, and indexes.
 In Neon, a database belongs to a branch.
-The root branch of a Neon project is created with a default database named `neondb`.
+The primary branch of a Neon project is created with a default database named `neondb`.
 There is no limit on the number of databases you can create.
 For more information, see [Manage databases](/docs/manage/databases).